 We want to help you make an informed decision.
-You may be unsure about getting a reverse mortgage because of what you have heard about them, or you may just have questons.
-Unfortunately, there are a lot of myths floating around about reverse mortgages and how they work that are completely untrue.
-Here are some common misconceptions and assumptions people have about reverse mortgages, followed by the facts.
-It is our goal to walk you through every step with full transparency, and give you all the information you need to make this important decision.
+You may be unsure about getting a reverse mortgage because of what you have heard about them.
+Unfortunately, there are a lot of myths floating around about reverse mortgages and how they work.
+Most of which is completely untrue.
+Below are some of the common misconceptions about reverse mortgages.
+Click on each myth to reveal the facts.
+It is our goal to educate you on every step of the process and all the details with complete transparency, while providing you all the information you need to make this important decision.

 Myth #1 – Your lender takes the title to your home.